Repeat prescriptions are medications which appear on the reverse of your prescription which your doctor would like you to continue on a regular basis.

 Repeat prescriptions may be ordered in several ways:

-You can order your repeat prescriptions via Patient Access on a computer, ipad or a phone APP.
+You can order your repeat prescriptions via NHS App or Patient Access on a computer, iPad or a phone app.
 The surgery will give you a log in and password to access this.

 Fill in a prescription request form or underline the items needed on the tear-off side of your prescription and drop it into the surgery.
 Please do not order any medications you do not need.